awsdocs/amazon-redshift-developer-guide/doc_source/svv_views.md

 SVV views are system views in Amazon Redshift that contain references to STV tables and snapshots for more detailed information\.

+**Note**
+Amazon Redshift reports a WARNING, not an ERROR, if a database response fails for any reason\.
+Amazon Redshift doesn't send ERROR messages when you're querying objects in a datashare\.

 **Topics**
 + [SVV\_ALL\_COLUMNS](r_SVV_ALL_COLUMNS.md)
 + [SVV\_ALL\_SCHEMAS](r_SVV_ALL_SCHEMAS.md)